NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - +3 DEF frames
     - Ends three frames sooner
     - More lift
-- 4A DEF window starts frame 10 and ends frame 27 (animation ends frame 42)
+- 4A DEF from frames 8-35, animation ends frame 51
 - Act4A
     - Unblockable
     - Has proper intangibility that ends when Iruka lands